Investing Real Estate Investing

 How to rent

-• You need to screen properly.
-You want to have responsible tenants, which means you need to screen your applicants.
+• You must screen properly.
 Properly screening your applicants can help you avoid tenants with histories of late or missed payments and evictions.
+You can also weed out potential tenants who might cause damage to the property.

-• Decide whether you’re going to use property management.
-If you are planning to hire a property manager, make sure to take the property management fee into account in your bottom line numbers.
+• Consider using property management.
+If there is room in your budget, you can hire a property manager to take the physical demands off your shoulders.
+Just make sure to take the property management fee into account in your bottom line numbers.
 This fee is usually 8 to 10% of the rental value per month.
 You could also use a property management service such as Apartments.com (formerly known as Cozy).
-They provide tools for landlords, from screening to marketing to rental payment services.
-If you go the Apartments.com route, you’ll still need to figure out who will take care of repairs and maintenance.
+They provide tools for landlords including screening, marketing and rental payment services.
+But, if you go the Apartments.com route, you’ll still need to figure out who will take care of repairs and maintenance.

 • Cover your bases in your lease agreement.
 Address everything you want as a landlord in your lease agreement.
-This includes security deposits, utility responsibilities, whether you will allow pets, whether other people can live in the unit, if tenants can sublet their unit, etc.
+This includes security deposits, utility responsibilities, whether you will allow pets, whether other people can live in the unit, and if tenants can sublet their unit.

 • Invest in a conversation with a CPA and an attorney.
-It’s not a bad idea to spend $1,000 to sit down with a CPA and $1,000 to sit down with an attorney to ask all the questions you have and get their expert advice — whether it’s with general questions or help with drafting a lease agreement.
+It’s not a bad idea to spend money to sit down with a CPA and an attorney to ask all the questions you have and get their expert advice — whether it’s with general questions or help with drafting a lease agreement.

 How to refinance

-You purchased a property, you completed all your renovations, and you’ve rented it out.
+You purchased a property, completed all your renovations, and rented it out.
 Now it’s time to refinance.

 First, decide on the bank or lender you want to work with.
-Finding a good lender is important.
-Generally, the big banks aren’t necessarily your best bet.
+Finding a good mortgage lender is important and the big banks aren’t necessarily your best bet.
 In my experience, local credit unions are a good option for the BRRRR strategy.
-They tend to offer easier underwriting and more flexible terms, and they can have lower rates because they don’t have shareholders and lots of overhead.
+They tend to offer easier underwriting and more flexible terms, and they often have lower rates because they don’t have shareholders and a lot of overhead.

 Other options are hard money lenders or private loans from people you know.
 Hard money lenders specialize in lending for real estate ventures such as BRRRR properties or house flipping.
 Costs and interest rates tend to be higher with hard money loans, though, so make sure to take that into account when you’re running your numbers.